Multiple System Atrophy (MSA)

 Treating Progressive Supranuclear Palsy (PSP), Multiple System Atrophy (MSA), and Corticobasal Degeneration (CBD) – What can be done?

 Movement disorder specialist Dr. Brent Bluett describes the symptomatic treatments possible for MSA that can improve quality of life.
-His message: Each treatment individually may be minor, but in sum they can make a significant difference.
-There is always hope!
-This February 2019 webinar was co-hosted by Stanford University and Brain Support Network.
+His messages: Each treatment individually may be minor, but in sum they can make a significant difference.
+And, there is always hope!
+The recording from this February 2019 webinar, co-hosted by Brain Support Network and Stanford University, remains one of our most-viewed programs.

 > Detailed notes: brainsupportnetwork.org/treating-psp-msa-and-cbd-webinar-notes-recording-resources